ezura/spell-checker-for-swift/README.md

-# spell checker for swift
+# spell checker and corrector for Swift

-This command line tool can check spelling.
+This command line tool can check spelling and show proposed correction.

 <img src="./Images/screenshot.png" height="500">